Mohamed Ramadan (footballer, born 1991)

-Mohamed Ramadan (محمد رمضان; born 4 April 1991) is a professional footballer who plays as a striker for Swedish club Heleneholms SK.
+Mohamed Ramadan (محمد رمضان; born 4 April 1991) is a professional footballer who played as a striker.
 Born in Sweden, he played for the Lebanon national team.

 Club career

 As a youngster, Ramadan played for Kvarnby IK until he joined Helsingborgs IF in July 2010.
 On 9 May 2011, he made his debut against Gefle IF coming off the bench in the 86th minute.
 He made his first continental appearance in a UEFA Europa League play-off game against Standard Liège in 2011.
 While at Helsingborg, Ramadan was loaned out to Ängelholms FF, Trelleborgs FF and HIF Akademi.

 In early 2014, he signed for the Division 3 club IFK Malmö.
 He scored 22 goals in 20 games, which contributed greatly to IFK Malmö winning the 2014 Division 3 Södra.
 In February 2015, Ramadan returned to Helsingborg.
 In August 2015, he was loaned out to Division 1 club Landskrona BoIS.

 In November 2015, Ramadan signed for FC Rosengård in the Division 2 Södra.
 In August 2017, Ramadan returned to Division 2 club IFK Malmö.
 In December 2019, Ramadan moved to Rosengård FF.
 Prior to the 2021 season, Ramadan joined Heleneholms SK.